-Do you want to enable replication of tables with TDE?
-Press Y to be prompted for the path name of the TDE wallet file.
-Type the fully qualified path for the TDE wallet file, including the wallet file name.
-Press N if not replicating TDE tables.
+- Do you want to enable replication of tables with TDE?
+Press N since TDE is not supported for RDS.
 Enter the default tablespace for use by SharePlex: Press Enter to accept the default or type the name of a different tablespace.
 Enter the temporary tablespace for use by SharePlex: Press Enter to accept the default or type the name of a different tablespace.
 Enter the index tablespace for use by SharePlex: Press Enter to accept the default or type the name of a different tablespace.
 Will the current setup for sid: SID be used as a source (including cases as source for failover or master-master setups)?
 Press Y if this is a source system or press N if this is a target system.
 IMPORTANT: All systems in a master-master configuration (peer-to-peer) and in a high-availability configuration are considered to be source systems due to the bidirectional nature of the replication.